MRT (Bangkok): Ticketing

 Children under 15 or whose height does not exceed 90 cm may ride for free.
 Reduced fares for older children and half price fares for the elderly also apply when buying a token at the booth.

-From January 2022, MRT started accepting a new payment fare type for Blue Line and Purple Line via EMV Contactless (Europay Mastercard and Visa).
+From January 2022, MRT started accepting a new payment fare type for Blue Line and Purple Line via EMV contactless using credit, debit and prepaid cards.

 The Yellow and Pink lines accept cash, EMV Contactless, and the Rabbit Card.

 Current lines

 The first line, the Blue Line, opened on 3 July 2004.
 It runs eastward from Tao Poon Station in Bang Sue District along Kamphaeng Phet, Phahon Yothin and Lat Phrao Roads, then turns south following Ratchadaphisek Road, then west following Rama IV Road to Hua Lamphong Station in Pathum Wan District.
 The second line, the Purple Line opened on 6 August 2016.
 The 1.2 km missing link of the Blue Line between Bang Sue and Tao Poon, connecting the two lines opened on 11 August 2017.
 The first section of the Blue Line extension from Hua Lamphong via Tha Phra to Lak Song opened for full operation on 29 September 2019.
 The Pink and Yellow Lines opened in 2023.